Neural Task Synthesis for Visual Programming: Experiments on Real-World Specifications

 In this section, we evaluate our task synthesis technique $\AlgoNeurTaskSyn$ on real-world specifications.

 \textbf{Real-world task specifications.} We use a set of $10$ task specifications from \hocType{} and \karelType{} domains, shown in Figure~\ref{fig.userstudy.dataset}.
-These task specifications are inspired by their source tasks (see ``Source'' column in the figure) in the following sense: we create a specification $\spec^{\text{in}}$ for which the corresponding source task is a desired task as would be created by experts.
-Figure~\ref{fig.illustration_hoc} shows illustration of task synthesis for a variant of $\spec{}3$ (source as \textsc{Maze18} \hocType{} task) where we used $12\text{x}12$ grid size with certain cells pre-initialized for better illustration; analogously, Figure~\ref{fig.illustration_karel} shows illustration of task synthesis for a variant of $\spec{}8$ (source as \textsc{Stairway} \karelType{} task) where we used $12\text{x}12$ grid size.
+These task specifications are inspired by their source tasks (see ``Source'' column) in the following sense: we create a specification $\spec^{\text{in}}$ for which the corresponding source task is a desired task as would be created by experts.
+Figure~\ref{fig.illustration_hoc} shows illustration of task synthesis for a variant of $\spec{}3$ (source as \textsc{Maze18} \hocType{} task) where we used $12\text{x}12$ grid size with certain cells pre-initialized; analogously, Figure~\ref{fig.illustration_karel} shows illustration of task synthesis for a variant of $\spec{}8$ (source as \textsc{Stairway} \karelType{} task) where we used $12\text{x}12$ grid size.